chr-00/manim-kinematic-equations/README.md

-# manim-kinetic-equations
+# manim-kinematic-equations

-A MANIM animation to visually show how the kinetic equations (uniform acceleration) is derived.
+A MANIM animation to visually show how the kinematic equations (uniform acceleration) is derived.